 Cash, cash equivalents and investments were \$46.5 million at May 30, 2020.
 Cash, cash equivalents and investments at May 30, 2020, consisted of \$30.6 million in North America, \$8.3 million in Europe, \$0.9 million in Latin America and \$6.7 million in Asia/Pacific.
 We repatriated a total of \$8.5 million to the United States in fiscal 2020 from several of our foreign entities.
 This amount includes \$4.4 million from our entities in Germany and the Netherlands in the second quarter of fiscal 2020, \$1.5 million from our entity in Japan in the third quarter of fiscal 2020 and \$1.0 million from our entity in Italy in the fourth quarter of fiscal 2020.
-Although the Tax Cuts and Jobs Act generally eliminated federal income tax on future cash repatriation to the United States, cash repatriation may be subject to state and local taxes, withholding or similar taxes.
-See Note 9 "Income Taxes" of the notes to our consolidated financial statements in Part II, Item 8 of our Annual Report on Form 10-K for the year ended May 30, 2020, filed August 3, 2020 for further information.

 The Company continues to monitor the impact of the COVID-19 outbreak on its supply chain, manufacturing and distribution operations, customers and employees, as well as the U.S. economy in general.
 However, due to the uncertainty as to when governmental restrictions on business will be fully lifted, the impact thereof, and the duration and widespread nature of the COVID-19 outbreak, the Company cannot currently predict the long-term impact on its operations and financial results.
 The uncertainties associated with the COVID-19 outbreak include potential adverse effects on the overall economy, the Company's supply chain, transportation services, employees and customers.
 The COVID-19 outbreak could adversely affect the Company's revenues, earnings, liquidity and cash flows and may require significant actions in response, including expense reductions.
 Conditions surrounding COVID-19 change rapidly and additional impacts of which the Company is not currently aware may arise.
-Based on past performance and current expectations, we believe that the existing sources of liquidity, including current cash, will provide sufficient resources to meet known capital requirements and working capital needs through the next twelve months.
+Based on past performance and current expectations, we believe that the existing sources of liquidity, including current cash and investments, will provide sufficient resources to meet known capital requirements and working capital needs through the next twelve months.